 - The study of geographic themes will be built into the study of places at both Key Stages.
-However, to allow in-depth study and to full fill the requirements, the studies should involve work at a range of scales from local to national, and the context should include the UK and EU; some study will be discrete. - An investigative approach to geography involving children's active participation in enquiry, fieldwork and map work. - Geography threads are taught each term, and the teaching of the subject is alternated with the teaching of History.
+However, to allow in-depth study and to full fill the requirements, the studies should involve work at a range of scales from local to national, and the context should include the UK and EU, some study will be discrete. - An investigative approach to geography involving children's active participation in enquiry, fieldwork and map work. - Geography is taught for three half terms per year.
 However, where possible some geographical skills or place knowledge will be included in studies with other focuses.
 Opportunities for learning provided by naturally occurring events. e.g. earthquakes, flooding and droughts will be utilised sensitively and appropriately.